johnmathews/johnmathews.github.io.old/content/articles/reading-june.md

 Date: 2018-6-4 15:52
 Category: Life
 Tags: Reading
-Summary: A list of interesting things discovered between June 1 and June 5
+Summary: A list of interesting things.
+June 1 - June 5

 - [Mental models](https://www.fs.blog/a-lesson-on-worldly-wisdom/) is a comprehensive list of mental models organised around different disciplines.
 Long read.
 Probably one of the most easy to apply and tangibly useful things I've read in a while.